 Got back just in time to catch the 4th of July fireworks!

-Overall, it was awesome and we were very happy with our performance.
+Overall, it was an awesome experience and we were very happy with our

 I’m sitting inside some really fancy hall inside the New York Public Library, I realize I have visited NYC thrice and spent more than a week but haven’t visited most places.